 Cluster analysis clearly showed the existence of a digital democratic divide.
 Internet users can be grouped into distinct categories of political and nonpolitical users.
 These types were also predicted by variables such as education, income, and skills, indicating that the social structuration of unequal participation is also found in the realm of online politics (also see Theocharis et al. 2016).
 From the often observed circumstance that online political participation is generally very low and that this stands in contrast to the Internet's technological affordances, this article sought to identify the key explanatory variables and test their effects using SEM.
 Those who use the Internet for political purposes-by seeking information, engaging in discussions, protesting, or producing content-are those with high interest in political issues.
-Political interest and political participation are connected in a cycle of mutual enhancement, meaning that the more interested individuals are, the more they will engage in political activities that in turn stimulate knowledge and interest-a mechanism presumably found in virtually all domains of societal participation.
-Thus, the results support the reinforcement hypothesis.
+Political interest and political participation are connected in a cycle of mutual enhancement, meaning that the more interested individuals are, the more they will engage in political activities which in turn stimulate knowledge and interest-a mechanism that can presumably be found in virtually all domains of societal participation.
+In so far, the results support the reinforcement hypothesis.

 The plethora of participatory opportunities enabled by the Internet cannot themselves mobilize new citizen groups.
 Internet use in general, and online political participation in particular, is socially structured.
-However, despite controlling for political interest, Internet expertise variables had influenced participation, confirming a more moderate position demonstrated in related research (Borge and Cardenal 2011; Nam 2012; Xenos and Moy 2007): The Internet does not eliminate the relevance of interest or motivation, but years online and skills independently promote online political participation.
-Still, because Internet skills-and even years online as a relic of first-level digital divides-are also socially structured, the mobilization of new participants is certainly an infrequent occurrence and presumably limited to very specific cases (Hirzalla et al. 2010; Schlozman et al. 2010).
+However, despite controlling for political interest, Internet expertise variables had influenced participation, confirming a more moderate position demonstrated in related research (Xenos and Moy 2007; Borge and Cardenal 2011): The Internet does not eliminate the relevance of interest or motivation but Internet experience and skills independently promote online political participation.
+Still, because Internet skills-and even experience as a relic of first-level digital divides-are also socially structured, the mobilization of new participants is certainly an infrequent occurrence and presumably limited to very specific cases (Hirzalla et al. 2010; Schlozman et al. 2010).

-This study confirms the substantive findings of Min (2010), who used U.S. data from 2004 nearly a decade later in Switzerland.
+This study confirms the substantive findings of Min (2010) who used US data from 2004 nearly a decade later in Switzerland.
 The diffusion of the Internet has further progressed, yet digital democratic divides persist.
-The social structuration of both explanatory mediators, political interest and Internet skills, and their effects on online political participation can ultimately be traced back to educational attainment, replicating the democratic divides of the offline realm (see Gallego 2014; Schlozman et al. 2010; Theocharis et al. 2016).
+The social structuration of both explanatory mediators, political interest and Internet skills, and their effects on online political participation can ultimately be traced back to educational attainment, replicating the democratic divides of the offline realm (see Gallego 2014; Theocharis et al. 2016).
 The total explained variance of online political participation remained stable, yet the finding that the importance of social position in predicting Internet skills and political interest increased from 2011 to 2013 is an indication of widening participatory divides.
-Analyses were based on representative data, and the structural equation model fit the theoretical model well, confirmed invariance across two time points, and showed very high explanatory power with regards to online political participation.
-These findings replicate those of similar studies in the context of a European country with very high Internet diffusion known for its direct democracy.

-This study also has several important limitations.
-The most important one concerns the inability of the data to show the translation of online participatory divides into offline political behavior more directly aimed at influencing public policy.
+Analyses were based on representative data and the structural equation model fit the theoretical model well, confirmed invariance across two time points, and showed very high explanatory power with regards to online political participation.
+Nonetheless, this study also has several important limitations.
 Despite having repeated the survey two years apart, the data were cross-sectional.
 Panel data on political Internet use have been rare but could substantiate causal claims.
 For example, it is reasonable to assume that online political participation can also increase interest.
-The limitations of self-evaluations in surveys, here in particular hours of Internet use and skills, also need to be considered.
+The limitations of self-evaluations in surveys, here in particular amount of Internet use and skills, also need to be considered.
 Furthermore, a more conclusive statement on the development of digital democratic divides over time would certainly require an extended observation period than was analyzed here.
-Future research may also refine the operationalizations of Internet use, skills, and online political participation and differentiate between different mechanisms (for the multidimensional structure of online participation, see Gibson and Cantijoch 2013).
+Future research may also refine the operationalizations of Internet use and online political participation and differentiate between different mechanisms.